poetaman/arttime/README.md

 ## Purpose/features
 - Bring curated text/ascii art to artless terminals, currently 300+ high-quality text art to choose from
 - Provide a feature-rich alarm timer/time manager for commandline.
-  - Set multiple timers, supports specifying delta in time (like ``1h 30m`` from now) or absoulte time ``March 22, 2:45PM EST``.
+  - Set multiple timers, supports specifying delta in time (like ``1h 30m`` from now) or absoulte time (like ``Dec 22 2:45PM EST``).
   - Configurable pattern-based time management: Set a repeating pattern of times to get notifications at.
 This makes [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) just one of billions of patterns possible for time management, and makes you set a pattern that works for you.
   - Or just loop forever or N number of times over a set of timers.
 Example: get a notification every day at 8AM; 12PM; 5PM.
   - Shows time passed since a timer expired or times pending to for every timer (press ``i`` after setting multiple goals)
-  - Always shows one of delta in time, which is hard to track: 1) time since arttime started, 2) time pending to next goal, 3) time passed since last goal.
+  - Always shows some delta in time which is hard to track: 1) time since arttime started, 2) time pending for next timer, 3) time passed since last timer expired.
   - Interactively switch time zones.
 - Native desktop notifications for timer, notification identifies the instance of arttime it came from
 - Provide users with 1 line of text under art to share their mind, display their activism